12 Management Best Practices to Use

 Prioritize cultural fit

-When recruiting, prioritize the cultural fit and not just the role fit.
-This means that during the recruitment process, you must look beyond the candidate’s qualifications.
+A good management approach when recruiting is to prioritize the cultural fit and not just the role fit.
+This means that during the recruitment process, you must look beyond the candidate’s qualifications while determining eligibility.

 You’ll need to determine whether they share your company’s views and values, and then consider the candidate’s skills and the role fit.